-Heading into the holiday, most of us will be surrounded by family, some like me will not, but either way, we might need a break–and might not be able to leave the festivities for a gallery.
-I was penning an article that got me thinking about place, about family and finally about self-determination.
-How much of who we are is tied up in heritage or community?
+Heading into the holiday, most of us will be surrounded by family, some like me will not, but it all got me thinking about heritage, place and self-determination.
+How much of who we are is tied up in family or community?
 How much in the freedom to live the life we choose?
 Here are some online exhibitions to browse while pondering:

 Between Worlds at the Smithsonian’s American Art Museum shares the amazing work of Bill Traylor, the only person born into slavery who left behind a substantial body of art.
 I found the images to be so profound and enjoyed his deceptively playful style.
 I enjoyed the very non-snooty tour video by the curator above, but if you prefer, just scroll to the bottom of this page to see a fairly large gallery of his work.
 You can click on each image for a larger view.

 Over at Urban Kultur Blog, they regularly share an awesome array of the best street art.
 In my book, they’ve taken up the void left behind by Vandalog which I miss terribly.
 I especially liked the Downtown LA Street Art Walking Tour.
 Spend some time with these murals.
 I have always enjoyed the way graffiti artists play with the third dimension and the Low Bros. dog above demonstrates just that, but there are tons of images online.
 Royyal Dog’s Love Each Other, (featured at the top of this post and below) is enlarged in spots about a third of the way down the page, truly breathtaking what an LA artist can do with spray paint.
 Considered as a whole, this photo exhibit represents many of the current movements in street art–an education in itself.